IBM/cics-bundle-gradle/README.md

  ## To deploy a CICS bundle

-1. In the CICS bunlde module's `build.gradle.kts`, add the deployCICSBundleConfig block for the deploy destination.
+1. In the CICS bundle module's `build.gradle`, add the deployCICSBundleConfig block for the deploy destination.
       ```gradle
          deployCICSBundleConfig {
              cicsplex = 'MYPLEX'